VigneshAjay98/react-password-generator/README.md

    - npm start

 # Working Procedure
-   - 3 Options available for selecting password pattern.
+   - 3 options available for selecting password pattern.
    - Atleast one option must be selected to generate password.
    - Generated password will be in 8 characters length.
    - Password can be copied to clipboard by clicking the copy button.
-   - All previously enerated passwords is stored in local storage.
+   - All previously entered passwords is stored in local storage.
    - Last 5 passwords is listed in the Recent Passwords sections.
    - Clear All button deletes all the passwords stored in local storage.